Before I talk about the ayahuasca company retreat and ayahuasca experience itself, let's clarify some of the obvious questions first:

 "We", the happiness team, are also part of a bigger company with several other websites and projects.
 Which means that the invitation to the company ayahuasca retreat wasn't for the happiness.com team only but expanded to the whole of Playamedia S.L. employees.
 Notably, this also meant that it would take place with some people I work closely and others I barely ever met before.

 Julius, the founder of happiness.com and general manager of Playamedia S.L., had participated in an ayahuasca retreat before.
 When he came back, he wanted to share this experience with everyone, family and friends, which also included his employees.
-So, the initiative came directly from our boss (whom the press has already called “Buddha of P***” and “Psychedelic CEO” ).
-The emphasis here is on "invited".
+So, the initiative came directly from our boss, the emphasis here is on "invited".
+The retreat was led by Avalon.
+Avalon’s Ayahuasca retreats in Europe combine the ancient ways of Ayahuasca medicine with the current needs of our society.

 This wasn't the first Playamedia retreat.
 There were two with spiritual teacher and Julius's mentor Nithya Shanti (you can take his course "happiness habits" in the happiness academy).
 Another one was a organized weekend getaway, where everyone cooked together and added a little workshop or talk to the overall weekend program.
 All of those retreats and activities were voluntary.
 Which is an essential factor as respecting all the choices is crucial.